Javadyakuza/TIP3-Docs/src/pages/concepts/upgradeableContracts.md

-# Upgradable Contracts
+# Upgradeable Contracts

-## What are the Upgradable Contracts ?
+## What are the upgradeable Contracts ?

 In the EVM (Ethereum Virtual Machine), to enable upgradeability for a specific A1, you must deploy at least one additional A2 for that A1.
 Each upgrade will necessitate the deployment of a new account.
 This widely accepted approach is known as the _Upgradeable Proxy Pattern_.